microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy Azure API for FHIR (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)/Readme.md

 In Azure FHIR workflows, Azure API for FHIR receives REST API requests from remote client apps and manages all FHIR data persistance and retrieval tasks.
 Meanwhile, the open-source [FHIR-Proxy](https://github.com/microsoft/fhir-proxy) acts as a checkpoint surrounding Azure API for FHIR, filtering the incoming and outgoing FHIR data according to a set of admin-defined rules.

 For bulk ingestion of FHIR data into Azure API for FHIR, Microsoft offers the open-source [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) utility.
 With FHIR-Bulk Loader, admins can import large amounts of FHIR data with point and click ease (FHIR-Bulk Loader handles API calls to Azure API for FHIR during import).
-The FHIR-Bulk Loader can import data from FHIR Bundles (compressed and non-compressed) as well as FHIR NDJSON files.
 We will be working with FHIR-Bulk Loader in Challenge-03.

 ## Learning Objectives for Challenge-01
 + Understand the Azure API for FHIR - FHIR-Proxy relationship